jkgrad/deep-sets/README.md

 # deep-sets
-This repository contains an experimental re-implementation of Deep Sets architecture, proposed in 2017 paper [Deep Sets](https://arxiv.org/pdf/1703.06114.pdf).
+This repository contains an experimental re-implementation of Deep Sets architecture in PyTorch, proposed in 2017 paper [Deep Sets](https://arxiv.org/pdf/1703.06114.pdf).

 ## Deep Sets
 Deep sets architecture aims to approximate functions acting on a set.
 To be more mathematically accurate, deep sets will approximate a mapping from a power set of some set to a target space (real space for regression and discrete space for classification task).